dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 space, subsample from a larger time period, and may contain multiple channels.
-The acquistion techniques themselves are often state of the art and constantly pushing the envelope in term of how large a field of view can be acquired, at what resolution, and what quality (also known as signal-to-noise ratio).
+The acquistion techniques themselves are often state of the art and constantly pushing the envelope in term of how large a field of view can be acquired, at what resolution, and what quality.

 Once acquired this data presents a number of challenges.
 Algorithms often designed and tested to work on very small pieces of this data need to be scaled